The Sin Ship: Notes

 The title of the film during production was Sheep's Clothing.

 Many of the harbor sequences were shot on Catalina Island, where LeBaron rented six speedboats to patrol the coastal waters and dampen the sound from sightseers and other onlookers.

 After completion of the film, Wolheim expressed his dissatisfaction with the role of directing, stating that from that point forward he only intended to act.

 After completion of this film, Wolheim began to actively pursue a role in Howard Hughes' film, The Front Page.
 As part of his campaign, he lost over thirty pounds in three weeks.
-After being rewarded with the role, he unfortunately died suddenly.
+After being rewarded with the role, he died suddenly.
 Accounts of the time stated it was due to his drastic weight loss, although later sources indicated it was due to stomach cancer.
 He would be replaced by Adolphe Menjou.